Scan time: 2-3 minutes / Read time: 3-5 minutes

 Reed writes a weekly newsletter and sells a course on building your own brand.

-He started it after years of watching skilled solo entrepreneurs sell their work for scraps.
+He started it after years of watching skilled solo creators sell their work for scraps.

-He believes an offer's price should match its result, not the effort behind it.
+His pitch is simple: a price should match the result, not the effort behind it.

 ⛳️ Problem:

-The students who use it land clients worth thousands.
+But the students who use it land clients worth thousands.
+Ouch.

-He charged for his effort, not the result they get.
+He charged for his own effort, not the result they walk away with.

-His problem: how to price his offer by its value, not his effort.
+His problem: how to price his offer by its value, not his hours.

 🔥 The recipe